nodejs/nodejs.dev/CONTRIBUTING.md

 - Pull Requests must be open for at least 24 hours unless included in the special exemptions section below

 ### Special Exemptions
-Pull request seeking to make any of the following changes do not need to wait 24 hours
+Pull requests seeking to make any of the following changes do not need to wait 24 hours

 * Errata fixes
 * Infrastructure Maintenance